• /

 • Superfast;

-• Has well-organized file structure;
+• Has a well-organized file structure;

 Cons: